Exact Simulation for Multivariate It\^o Diffusions: Introduction

 Unfortunately, however, Lamperti's transformation is only generally applicable in one dimension.
 In fact, \cite{ait2008closed} characterizes the multidimensional diffusions for which Lamperti's transformation can be successfully applied and these models are very restrictive.

-Moreover, even if Lamperti's transformation is applicable in a multidimensional setting, another implicit assumption in the application of the Beskos and Roberts acceptance / rejection (AR) procedure is that the drift coefficient $\mu \left( \cdot \right) $ is the gradient of some function (i.e. $\mu \left( x\right) =\nabla v\left( x\right) $ for some $ v\left( \cdot \right) $).
-This assumption, once again, comes at virtually no cost in generality in the one dimensional setting, but it may be very restrictive in the multidimensional case.
+Moreover, even if Lamperti's transformation is applicable in a multidimensional setting, another implicit assumption in the application of the Beskos and Roberts acceptance-rejection procedure is that the drift coefficient $\mu \left( \cdot \right) $ is the gradient of some function (i.e. $\mu \left( x\right) =\nabla v\left( x\right) $ for some $ v\left( \cdot \right) $).
+This assumption, once again, comes at virtually no cost in generality in the one-dimensional setting, but it may be very restrictive in the multidimensional case.

 Because of these limitations, a generic algorithm for exact simulation of multidimensional diffusions, even under the regularity conditions that we impose here, requires a completely different set of ideas.

-The contribution in this paper is therefore not only the production of such generic exact simulation algorithm, but also the ideas that are behind its construction.
-In particular, the algorithm that we propose combines two key ingredients.
-On one hand we use so-called Tolerance-Enforced Simulation techniques (TES) which have been recently developed taking advantage of the theory of rough paths, and, on the other hand, we use multilevel Monte Carlo ideas which have become increasingly popular.